doblerone/QA-DKRZ_FPSCONV/README.rst

 .. code-block:: bash

-   $ conda install -c birdhouse -c conda-forge qa-dkrz
+   $ conda create -n qa-dkrz -c conda-forge -c h-dh qa-dkrz

 If a machine is not suited for Linux-64Bits or you would like to work with the sources, then see :ref:`installation`